giladbbn2/WalkSensorAPI/README.md

 https://docs.microsoft.com/en-us/dotnet/core/install/linux-ubuntu#2004

-__IMPORTANT:__ After executing "docker-compose up" for the first time, MongoDB Compass was used to connect to the db server (listening on {IP}:27017) and set up a new DB with the name "WalkSensor" with a collection called "sensor".
+__IMPORTANT NOTICE:__ After executing "docker-compose up" for the first time, MongoDB Compass was used to connect to the db server (listening on {IP}:27017) and set up a new DB with the name "WalkSensor" with a collection called "sensor".